-In a Geometry course aligned to the Common Core standards, students will use visualization and spatial reasoning to analyze characteristics and properties of geometric shapes, often through the use of a transformation.
-They will identify and justify, formally and informally, geometric relationships and apply the ideas of transformation and symmetry to analyze problems.
+In Geometry, students will use visualization and spatial reasoning to analyze characteristics and properties of geometric shapes.
+They will also identify and justify, formally and informally, geometric relationships and apply the ideas of transformation and symmetry to analyze problems.
 Students will apply their understanding of coordinate geometry and algebra to prove and understand relationships about lines, figures, and transformations.
 They will extend their understanding of circles to include measures of related angles and segments.